 U-level and S-level errors are always output by the Compiler.
 You can force the Compiler to output any of the remaining three levels of errors by setting the WARNING Compiler directive.
 See the chapter Directives for Compiler for details.
 An unrecoverable error always causes the Compiler to stop, outputting the relevant error message as it does so.
 By default, a severe error causes processing of the cob command to stop after an intermediate code file has been produced, but you can override this by using the -W flag on the cob command line.
 This flag controls the error-level that causes cob to stop processing.
 See the chapter Descriptions of cob Flags for full details on this flag.

 If any S-, E-, W- or I-level errors are output by the Compiler, a message given at the end of its run indicates both the number of errors that occurred and the category these were in.

 You can run programs that contain S-level errors only if you set the E run-time switch on.
 See the chapter Descriptions of Run-time Switches for full details of how you can do this.
-If the E run-time switch is off (-E) - which is its default setting - trying to run intermediate code programs that contain S-level errors gives a run-time error, and the program run terminates.
+If the E run-time switch is set off (-E), that is its default setting, trying to run intermediate code programs that contain S-level errors, gives a run-time error, and the program run terminates.